Environmental Scientist Resume Format

 Header / Contact Information

-Include your full name, professional email, phone number, LinkedIn profile, and optionally your city and state.
-Adding a link to your research portfolio or personal website with published papers can significantly enhance credibility.
+Include your full name, professional email, phone number, LinkedIn profile, and optionally your geographic location.
+Including links to research portfolios or relevant publication repositories can strengthen your credibility.

 Professional Summary

-A concise 3–4 line summary that presents you as a dedicated environmental scientist.
+A concise 3–4 line summary positioning you as a dedicated environmental scientist.
 Customize it for each application.
-Mention years of experience, specialized fields, and a notable accomplishment.
+Highlight years of experience, key research areas, and notable accomplishments.

 Example